Potty Training Girls

 Some children are ready to be potty trained as young as 18 months of age.
 Don’t worry or feel discouraged if your girl is over the age of 18 months.
 I recommend starting potty training between 20 months and before 30 months.
 This is the most ideal time because at this age little girls are able to communicate their needs and attend for longer periods of time.
 Better attending skills means quicker training!
 Every child is different.
 It’s important to take your time and have patience.

-What can delay my little girl potty training?
+What can delay my baby girl potty training?

 If you feel concerned about when your potty training toddler girl will be completely potty trained and are wondering why she is behind, there could be a couple of explanations.
 Sometimes it is just simply due to the child’s developmental process.
 Some children may be fast learners and others make take a little more time.
 There is nothing wrong with this.
 Consider some of the things that could be slowing down the learning process for potty training your little girl.
 Is there a considerable amount of stress in the environment?

-What are some tips to help potty training a toddler girl?
+What are some tips to help potty train a toddler girl?

 You can try rewarding them with other things as well.
 Consider giving your daughter her favorite snack or small piece of candy whenever she successfully uses the potty on her own.
 This works as an incentive for good behavior.

 Another helpful tip you can follow is to invest in a potty that is the right size for your potty training little girl.
-It may be too difficult to go from having your daughter going to the bathroom in her daiper straight to a full sized toilet.
+It may be too difficult to go from having your daughter going to the bathroom in her diaper straight to a full sized toilet training.
 Be sure to purchase a child-sized potty that she can feel like is her own special potty.
 This will also encourage her to experiment with using the potty, increasing her willingness to learn.

 If however, she is determined to use the full size potty, you can always purchase an adapter seat for your regular size toilet.
 Just be sure that the seat feels comfortable and secure and that it is firmly attached.
 If you decide to do this method, you’ll more than likely need to buy an accompanying stool so that she can step up to the seat and get down easily whenever she needs to go.
 The stool will also allow her to stabilize herself in order to push when she is having a bowel movement.